skhozin/skhozin.github.io/README.md

 ### Access debug information

-The Thunderhead SDK for iOS provides 5 distinct debugging levels, that can be enabled in the `didFinishLaunchingWithOptions` method of your project's AppDelegate, as shown below:
+The Thunderhead SDK for iOS provides 4 distinct debugging levels, that can be enabled in the `didFinishLaunchingWithOptions` method of your project's AppDelegate, as shown below:

-*Note:* All Thunderhead SDK log messages will be prefixed with `[Thunderhead]` in the console.

 1. `kOneLogLevelNone` - if set, no messages will be displayed in the console.